madalinagriza/maky-frontend/API_SPEC.md

 **Description:** Updates the mastery level of a known chord.

-**Authentication:** Requires a valid `sessionId`.
-The user is automatically extracted from the session.
+**Authentication:** Requires a valid `userId`.

 **Requirements:**

 *   The user associated with `sessionId` has the specified `chord` in their inventory.
+The user is automatically extracted from the session.

 **Effects:**